 See O’Leary’s Op-Ed in the Los Angeles Times, “Mars Is Just Too Inviting for Humans to Pass Up”, August 15, 1986.
 See also O’Leary’s Mars 1999, first published in 1987.

 See O’Leary’s The Energy Solution Revolution, p.
 181. Brian did not write about Perle’s apparent arrogance in his book, but told me about it one day.

 See O’Leary’s The Energy Solution Revolution, p.
 181.

 See O’Leary’s Exploring Inner and Outer Space, pp. 10, 15-16.
 See O’Leary’s The Second Coming of Science, p.
 3. See O’Leary’s Re-Inheriting the Earth, pp. 20-21.

 See O’Leary’s Exploring Inner and Outer Space, pp. 31-33.

 See "Peace Cruise on the Dnieper", Soviet Life, February 1990, p.
 16.

 See O’Leary’s The Second Coming of Science, pp. 24-26.

 See O’Leary’s The Second Coming of Science, pp. 49-51.
 I have performed similar experiments at home, where I was able to “mummify” fruit and vegetables by focusing “psychic” energy on strawberries and tomatoes.
-The control strawberries and tomatoes would rot in days or a week, while the treated specimens slowly desiccated, lasting more than ten times longer than the control specimens, and they never really rotted, but eventually turned into mummies.
+The control strawberries and tomatoes would rot in days or a week, while the treated specimens slowly desiccated, lasting nearly ten times longer than the control specimens, and they never really rotted, but eventually turned into mummies.